-Bryce is a Spanish teacher and teacher trainer in northern Colorado.
-He has a B.A. in Spanish and an M.A. in Curriculum and Instruction, but claims that the biggest help to him as a teacher has been attending workshops and sharing with colleagues, particularly those in the TPRS® community.
-He has taught Spanish for 22 years at the elementary, middle school and high school levels.
-He received the Best of Colorado award from the Colorado Congress of Foreign Language Teachers in 2008.
+Bryce is a teacher trainer in northern Colorado.
+He has a B.A. in Spanish and an M.A. in Curriculum and Instruction, but claims that the biggest help to him as a teacher has been the on-going professional development at conferences and workshops, particularly those in his state organization, the Colorado Congress of Foreign Language Teachers (CCFLT).
+Bryce has taught at the elementary, middle school, high school and college levels.
+He received the Best of Colorado award from CCFLT in 2008, and was elected president of CCFLT in 2015.

-He started developing materials, presenting and blogging because:
+Bryce started developing materials, presenting and blogging because:

-He can be reached at firstname.lastname@example.org.
+Bryce can be reached at firstname.lastname@example.org.

 Presentations, Workshops, Awards and Activities

 • Presenter for the Bureau of Education and Research (BER), the largest professional development organization in the US and Canada, 2017 to present.

 • Keynote Speaker, Montana World Language Fall Conference, 2021

 • Keynote Speaker, Comprehensible Iowa Conference (CIIA), 2021.
 Presenter and exhibitor 2017-2022.

 • Keynote Speaker, Oklahoma Foreign Language Teachers Association (OFLTA) Spring

 • Keynote Speaker, Hawaii Association of Language Teachers (HALT) Summer Summit, 2020